iSumsoft» SQL Server » Common Ways to Stop or Start SQL Server Service

 Open Command Prompt as administrator

-Step 2: Run net commands to stop/start your SQL Server service.
+Step 2: Utilize Windows net commands to manage SQL Server service operations.
+Basic syntax: NET START/STOP [servicename].

 Run net commands to stop or start SQL Server service